11 Tiny Pyrography Project Ideas

 Application:

-• Solid Tip Burners are often used for more basic designs, outlines, and when learning the basics of pyrography as well as covering large areas with shading.
+• Solid Tip Burners are often used when learning the basics of pyrography due to cost and durability.
+The heat retention and covering large areas with shading is ideal with these style burners.

 which one gets hotteR?